Weisfeiler-Leman Indistinguishability of Graphons: Graphon Operators

 \section{Graphon Operators}

-In this section, we present the key ingredient to \Cref{th:kWLGraphons}.
+In this section, we present the main ingredient to \Cref{th:kWLGraphons}.
 The key insight to go from color refinement to $k$-WL is, for a graphon $W$, to replace the operator $T_W$ on $\LTwo$ by a family $\naturalKFamilyOperatorsShortW$ of operators on the product space $\LTwoProdK$.
-This idea is somewhat already present in the work of Grohe and Otto \cite[Section $5.1$]{GroheOtto2015}, where they define a family of graphs and consider a matrix $X$ such that $X$ is a fractional isomorphism between all these graphs simultaneously.
-The graphon setting shows that the step of defining these graphs for the sake of them having the right adjacency matrix is rather artificial; the operators we define are not integral operators defined by a graphon.
+This idea is somewhat already present in the work of Grohe and Otto \cite[Section $5.1$]{GroheOtto2015}, where they define a family of graphs and consider a matrix that is a fractional isomorphism between all these graphs simultaneously.
+The graphon setting will show that the step of defining these graphs for the sake of them having the right adjacency matrix is rather artificial and only works in the setting of (finite-dimensional) matrices: the operators we define are not integral operators defined by a graphon.

 The family $\naturalKFamilyOperatorsShortW$ we define is closely related to oblivious $k$-WL and tree decompositions, or more precisely, tree-decomposed graphs.
 In \Cref{sec:bilabeledgraphs}, we follow the approach of \cite{MacinskaRoberson2020} of using a set of \textit{bi-labeled graphs} as building blocks that are then glued together to form larger graphs.
 From our set $\adjNeiGraphs^k$ of bi-labeled graphs, we obtain precisely the multigraphs of treewidth at most $k-1$.
 In \Cref{sec:graphonOperators}, we adapt the concept of \textit{homomorphism matrices} of bi-labeled graphs from \cite{MacinskaRoberson2020} by defining the \textit{graphon operator} of a bi-labeled graph and a graphon.
-The graphon operators of our building blocks then yield the family $\naturalKFamilyOperatorsShortW$.
+The graphon operators of the bi-labeled graphs in $\adjNeiGraphs^k$ and a graphon $W$ then yield the family $\naturalKFamilyOperatorsShortW$.
 We show how this family is related to homomorphisms: on the level of bi-labeled graphs, we obtain all multigraphs of treewidth at most $k-1$, while we obtain all \textit{homomorphism functions} of multigraphs of treewidth at most $k-1$ on the operator level.